-Increase patient and family awareness of telehealth services as an option for behavioral health by developing and implementing at least two new avenues to disseminate the information by the end of Y3 (December 31, 2022).
+• Increase patient and family awareness of telehealth services as an option for behavioral health by developing and implementing at least two new avenues to disseminate the information by the end of Y3 (December 31, 2022).

-- # of behavioral health encounters that use telehealth by county (to be used for informational purposes only no target) - In 2020, there were 24,365 behavioral health encounters via telehealth.
-County data became available in Q4 and includes the following: 5,787 behavioral health encounters in New Castle County, 1,214 in Kent County, 1,163 in Sussex County, for a total of 8,164 behavioral health encounters in Q4 2020. - · # of new avenues for information dissemination of telehealth options for behavioral health care - Given the increase in the delivery of telehealth visits due to the COVID-19 pandemic, this metric has become irrelevant and will be removed going forward.
+- # of behavioral health encounters that use telehealth by county (to be used for informational purposes only - no target) - In 2021, there were 3,515 behavioral health encounters via telehealth.
+County data includes the following: 2,182 behavioral health encounters in New Castle County, 593 in Kent County, 740 in Sussex County.
+There are a total of 48,036 behavioral health encounters via telehealth in Y1 and Y2. - # of new avenues for information dissemination of telehealth options for behavioral health care - Given the increase in the delivery of telehealth visits due to the COVID-19 pandemic, this metric has become irrelevant and will be removed going forward.